Ariya Daivari: Independent circuit (2006–2017)

-After building a background in Tae Kwon Do and amateur wrestling during his high school years, Ariya was trained in professional wrestling by his brother Shawn Daivari and fellow wrestler Arik Cannon.
+After building a background in Taekwondo and amateur wrestling during his high school years, Ariya was trained in professional wrestling by his brother Shawn Daivari and fellow wrestler Arik Cannon.
 He also trained with Shelton Benjamin and former WWE wrestler Ken Anderson.
 Ariya debuted in a Midwest Pro Wrestling Academy event on September 26, 2006, at the First Avenue nightclub.
 Before his 2016 WWE debut, Ariya performed for various U.S. wrestling promotions, including Ring of Honor, Global Force Wrestling, and Impact Wrestling's India project, Ring Ka King.

 WWE (2016–2021, 2022)

 Cruiserweight division (2016–2021)

 Daivari's first experience with WWE was wrestling in a non-televised match for WWE SmackDown at the Target Center in 2013.
 The following year he participated in a tryout at the WWE Performance Center.
 On June 13, 2016, Daivari was announced as a competitor in the WWE Cruiserweight Classic.
 On June 23, 2016, Daivari was eliminated from the tournament in his first round match by Ho Ho Lun.

 On the October 10, 2016 episode of Raw, Daivari made his main roster debut as part of the cruiserweight division on Raw as a heel, losing by submission to the Cruiserweight Champion T. J. Perkins.
 On the Hell in a Cell pre-show, Daivari teamed with Tony Nese and Drew Gulak in a losing effort to Cedric Alexander, Lince Dorado and Sin Cara.
 On the Survivor Series pre-show, Daivari, Nese and Gulak were defeated by TJ Perkins, Rich Swann and Noam Dar.
-He then started a feud with Gentleman Jack Gallagher, which ended in an "I Forfeit" match, which he lost.
+He then started a feud with Gentleman Jack Gallagher, which ended in an "I forfeit" match, which he lost.

 Daivari began his championship pursuits for the Cruiserweight Championship in July 2017.
 Akira Tozawa called Daivari out on the July 24 episode of Raw for a rematch after Titus O'Neil forfeited their singles match the week prior on Tozawa's behalf.
 While Neville showed up to confront Tozawa, Daivari then appeared to attack both Tozawa and Neville.
 He faced off against Neville the next night on 205 Live, winning via count-out.
 When Enzo Amore became the Cruiserweight Champion, Daivari appeared to support Amore on 205 Live and became a member of Amore's heel faction "The Zo Train", along with Tony Nese, Drew Gulak, and Noam Dar.
 On January 23, 2018, Enzo Amore was fired from WWE after allegations of sexual assault were made public, thus forcing Amore to vacate the Cruiserweight Championship and quietly disbanding "The Zo Train".
 Following this, Daivari participated in a tournament to crown a new Cruiserweight Champion but lost in the first round to the debuting Buddy Murphy on the February 6, 2018 episode of 205 Live.